all-in-one-of/MorganStrong_Portfolio/README.md

 *Code Samples of all kinds - Python, CSS, etc.*

+**Universal Scene Description**
+A robust 3D scene description library with a high-level API for reading and authoring scenes following a novel layering paradigm developed by Pixar.
+I've been working on this project at Pixar from October 2013 - March 2014.
+Although code is currently unavailable, Pixar is guaging interest and strongly considering making USD open-source as they did with OpenSubdiv.
+For more details, see their website [here](http://graphics.pixar.com/usd/).

 **abc2bjson**
 A Python Module used for conversion of Alembic files to BJSON sequences using Houdini.
 Created for the BYU 2013 Animation: "Chasm" on H12.1.125 (before